How integrated payments are evolving with connected devices

 Next time you hit the gym or run errands, consider the convenience of leaving not only your wallet at home, but your phone too.

 Initially, the lack of retailers making the switch to point-of-sale terminals able to accept near-field communication or NFC-enabled payments (the same terminals that are designed to accept your contactless credit cards) was a hurdle for smartwatch wearers.
-But according to the 2019 Payment Strategies Report by the Federal Reserve Bank of Boston, 78 of the top 100 merchants (by transaction volume) in the U.S. offered tap to pay ability by the end of 2018.
+According to Visa, nearly 20 percent of all in-person credit or debit card transitions in the U.S. are contactless.
+That is a relatively low number in comparison to nations like Australia where, in 2017, 92 percent of in-store Visa transactions were contactless.

 If you have a smartwatch or other smart device, try connecting your card information to test the technology for yourself.